dribdat/dridbot/README.md

 You'll see some start up output and a prompt:

     [Sat Feb 28 2015 12:38:27 GMT+0000 (GMT)] INFO Using default redis on localhost:6379
-    sodabot>
+    dridbot>

-Then you can interact with sodabot by typing commands like `sodabot help`.
+Then you can interact with dridbot by typing commands like `dridbot help`.

-    sodabot> sodabot help
+    dridbot> dridbot help
-    sodabot help - Displays all of the help commands that sodabot knows about.
+    dridbot help - Displays all of the help commands that dridbot knows about.
     ...

 ### Configuration